pphuc25/face-recognition-convnext/README.md

 #### To training (In progress...)

 #### To inference
+*Note: You can use your custome  data by add its to list of dictionary and change with file databse.pickle in direction `data/database.pickle`*
 - run file run.sh by command `bash run.sh` (If you use Linux)
-- Open the IP in comamnd line
+- Open the server in your comamnd line

+## Reference
+I would like to express my graditude to @ahmedbadr97 for creating the increadible repository [conv-facenet](https://github.com/ahmedbadr97/conv-facenet), from which most of this code is derived.
+Thank you very much!